Oklahoma City Nursing Home Sexual Abuse Lawyers

-Do you believe that your loved one was the victim of sexual abuse at a nursing home in Oklahoma City?
-You will want to be sure to retain legal counsel for assistance in making sure that the negligent facility is held fully accountable.
+Do you believe your loved one was the victim of sexual abuse at a nursing home in Oklahoma City?
+You will want to retain legal counsel for assistance in ensuring that the negligent facility is held fully accountable.

-The Oklahoma City nursing home sexual abuse attorneys at the Abel Law Firm can conduct a diligent independent investigation to collect necessary evidence and identify all liable parties.
-We can provide an honest and thorough evaluation of your case as soon as you call (405) 239-7046 or complete an online contact form to receive a free consultation.
+The Oklahoma City nursing home abuse attorneys at the Abel Law Firm can conduct a diligent independent investigation to collect necessary evidence and identify all liable parties.
+We can honestly and thoroughly evaluate your case when you call (405) 239-7046 or complete an online contact form to receive a free consultation.

 Identifying Sexual Abuse